Web App Performance

 [00:04:31]

-The spec doesn't require HTTPS, but all the implementation from the browser's are required is up.
-So it's not really a requirement from an spec point of view from a protocol point of view.
+The spec doesn't require HTTPS, but all the implementation from the browser's require HTTPS.
+So it's not really a requirement from a spec point of view, from a protocol point of view.
 So what's going on?
-So I was simplify this really quickly, but let's take HTTP2 as an example, and this has to do with a lot of research made by Google.
+So I was simplify this really quickly, but let's take HTTP/2 as an example, and this has to do with a lot of research made by Google.

 [00:04:59]

 Google realized that there are a lot of actors in the current backbone of the web, that are not following the HTTP protocol rules.
-Example, let's say we create today HTTP14, okay?
-So HTTP14 means it's a TCP request that in the header, somewhere, it says HTTP14.
-Well, the specs if l you're making a proxy, a router, so you're making a device that receives a packet and sends the packet somewhere else.
+Example, let's say we create today HTTP/14, okay?
+So HTTP/14 means it's a TCP request that in the header, somewhere, it says HTTP/14.
+Well, the spec says, if you're making a proxy, a router, so you're making a device that receives a packet and sends the packet somewhere else.

 [00:05:37]

-When you receive the packet, if you wanna open, let's say you wanna open that, and you see a protocol that you don't know, the full is to just forward the packet.
-You are not responsible for making a decision, but there are a lot of routers out there that says, no, actually be 14, no, that's probably wrong.
+When you receive the packet, if you wanna open, let's say you wanna open that, and you see a protocol that you don't know, the rule is to just forward the packet.
+You are not responsible for making a decision, but there are a lot of routers out there that says, no, HTTP/14, no, that's probably wrong.

 [00:05:59]